All Products

 • If the source is a MongoDB database: In the text box, enter filter conditions.

-• If the source is another type of database: In the text box, enter filter conditions.
+• If the source is another type of database: In the text box, enter the filter condition.

 Note

-For the syntax of filter conditions, see Sample conditions.
+For more information about the syntax of filter conditions, see Sample statements.

 7. After you complete the settings, click OK.